 Pursuing a career in medicine is a lifelong commitment that, if not carefully managed, can take a toll on your wellness and your family’s well-being.
 Physicians and medical students have made a commitment to improving the health and well-being of patients, often sacrificing the health of their own relationships.

 By choosing a career in medicine, physicians understood that they were taking on a profession that often meant long shifts, nontraditional work hours, as well as a fast-paced and often stressful work environment.
-These challenges have been exacerbated by the COVID-19 pandemic: physicians have often had to take extra precautions such as quarantining or self-isolation, all while navigating a relatively new virus that we continue to learn about.
+These challenges have been exacerbated by the COVID-19 pandemic: physicians have often had to take extra precautions such as quarantining or self-isolation.

 Physicians are not alone in their struggle to maintain health and wellness and avoid burnout; their work can often take a toll on their partners and children.
 According to social worker Jordyn Hagar, who specializes in working with medical professionals and their families, once physicians begin to experience burnout, their partners may notice: